Jashn-e-Rekhta back in Delhi with its seventh edition | www.lokmattimes.com

 This year's line-up will have Naseeruddin Shah, Ratna Pathak Shah, Javed Akhtar, Shabana Azmi, Hariharan, Muzaffar Ali, Richa Sharma, Kumar Vishwas, Shailesh Lodha, Dia Mirza, Sheykhar Ravjiani, Shilpa Rao, Pratibha Singh Baghel, Priya Malik and Rahgir including several other authors, poets, artists, and scholars.

-Sanjiv Saraf, Founder Rekhta Foundation says, "Jashn-e-Rekhta aims to bring people closer through the celebration of the Urdu language, its music, art, culture, and its Indian ethos.
-It was last celebrated in December, 2019 after which COVID disrupted life as we know it.
+Sanjiv Saraf, Founder Rekhta Foundation says.
+"Jashn-e-Rekhta aims to bring people closer through the celebration of the Urdu language, its music, art, culture, and its Indian ethos.
+It was last celebrated in December 2019 after which COVID disrupted life as we know it.
 However, people exhibited remarkable resilience and came together in overcoming this challenge.
-I am delighted that the seventh edition of Jashn-e-Rekhta, 2022 is being held after a period of three years."
+I am delighted that the 7th edition of Jashn-e-Rekhta 2022 is being held after a period of three."

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app